-The group will also still support Members-Only Offers for ASERL Libraries.
+- The group also supports a limited number of Members-Only Offers for ASERL libraries.

 The focus of this group will continue to be guided by input from interest group members.
 To join the ASERL Collection Strategy Interest Group listserv go to: https://lists.aserl-lists.org/mailman/listinfo/aserl-collection-strategy